Coherent Springer theory and the categorical Deligne-Langlands correspondence: Introduction

-Kazhdan and Lusztig famously applied Theorem~\ref{KL theorem} to prove the Deligne-Langlands conjecture, as refined by Lusztig (see~\cite{CG} for an exposition).
-The category of representations of $\Haff_q$ is identified with the ``Iwahori block", the (smooth) representations of $\Gv(F)$ that are generated by their $I$-invariants (i.e., ``appear in the decomposition of $\C_c[\Gv(F)/I]$").
-Equivalently this is the unramified principal series, the representations of $\Gv(F)$ appearing in the parabolic induction of unramified characters of a split torus (i.e., ``appear in the decomposition of $\C[\Gv(F)/N^\vee(F)T^\vee(O)]$").
-The Deligne-Langlands conjecture provides a classification of irreducible representations in the Iwahori block (i.e. with an Iwahori fixed vector), or equivalently irreducible $\Haff_q$ modules, by Langlands parameters:
+Kazhdan and Lusztig famously applied Theorem~\ref{KL theorem} to prove the Deligne-Langlands conjecture, as refined by Lusztig.
+The category of representations of $\Haff_q$ is identified with the ``Iwahori block", the (smooth) representations of $\Gv(F)$ that are generated by their $I$-invariants (i.e., ``appear in the decomposition of $C^\infty_c(\Gv(F)/I; \bQl)$").
+Equivalently this is the unramified principal series, the representations of $\Gv(F)$ appearing in the parabolic induction of unramified characters of a split torus (i.e., ``appear in the decomposition of $C^\infty(\Gv(F)/N^\vee(F)T^\vee(O); \bQl)$").
+The Deligne-Langlands conjecture provides a classification of irreducible representations in the Iwahori block (i.e. with an Iwahori fixed vector), or equivalently irreducible $\Haff_q$ modules, in terms of Langlands parameters:

-\begin{thm}~\cite{KL} The irreducible representations of $\Haff_q$ are in bijection with $G$-conjugacy classes of $q$-commuting pairs of semisimple and nilpotent elements in $G$
+\begin{thm}~\cite{KL, reeder} The irreducible representations of $\Haff_q$ are in bijection with $G$-conjugacy classes of $q$-commuting pairs of semisimple and nilpotent elements in $G$

 together with a $G$-equivariant local system on the orbit of $(s,n)$ which appears in the decomposition of a corresponding Springer sheaf. \end{thm}